Esotericism in the Nativity

 The meaning is as clear as crystal, is it not?
 No?
 Let me help you, once again using the keys of allegory and symbolism.
 'Herod' is simply a symbol for evil, both figuratively and literally.
 As such he is also a synonym for ignorance, for there is no greater evil than ignorance, whatever form it may take, as I am sure you will agree.
 So the wise men are warned 'in a dream' (through meditation, through prayer, or by any other transcendental means which frees the Higher Self from the body and allows us a glimpse of Truth) to give Herod the slip.
 For who would want to return to ignorance and darkness once they have imbibed knowledge and recognised the light of Truth?
 So they journey 'into their own country another way.'
 The country of Truth by means of the path to the Light.
 Simple isn't it?
 Or perhaps not; you decide.
 But whatever you decide I hope that this brief investigation of the well-known story of the Christian Nativity has been as interesting and profitable for you to read as it has been enjoyable for me to write it.

-Speaking of enjoyment, in December 2016, the editors of Occult Mysteries received an article from a contributor which re-tells the story of the Nativity in a modern way.
+Speaking of enjoyment, in December 2016 Occult Mysteries published an article from a contributor which re-tells the story of the Nativity in a modern way.
 I didn't stop chuckling all the way through and heartily recommend it as an antidote to the worst excesses of what many now call the 'silly season'.
 The author, Gabrielle Annunziato, whilst modestly downplaying her considerable esoteric knowledge, nevertheless displays it in abundance in her delightful story as well as biting wit and genuine warmth.
-Read it, it truly is a Christmas present you won't want to pass up!

 About the author